Help me continue my father's fight against lung cancer by supporting the Breath of Hope Foundation's 2014 Twin Cities Lung Run

 My dad fought very hard to beat cancer and was determined to be the slight percentage that survives such an advanced cancer.
 He volunteered for every clinical trial offered and gladly accepted all his chemo treatments.
 Despite his grim prognosis, but committed to the fight, he received his last round of chemo just two days before he passed away.
 I want to continue his determination and find a way to kick lung cancer's butt!!

-You are invited to join my team, 'Doran's Dynamos' on August 17th, for the Twin Cities Lung Run to show your support of this worthy cause.
+You are invited to join my team, 'Doran's Dynamos' on August 16th, for the Twin Cities Lung Run to show your support of this worthy cause.
 Age is irrelevant with cancer, so involve your children (there's even a kid's run)!
 My 6 kids have already taken on this mission as their own.
-If they are out running around Lake Calhoun in honor of their 'Gumps' and Uncle Bill and wearing their 'Lung Run T-shirts', they are teaching others about this illness.
+If they are out running around Lake Harriet in honor of their 'Gumps' and Uncle Bill and wearing their 'Lung Run T-shirts', they are teaching others about this illness.
 Actions speak louder than words, so let's fill the sidewalks with 'Lung Run' walkers and runners!!!

 If you can't attend the run, please consider making a donation.